Last updated: April 28th, 2026 at 07:15 pm

 Which UK Area Codes Apply to Mobile vs Landline Numbers?

-• Mobile numbers generally start with “07” in the UK one example might be “07700 900123” when dialled locally.
+- Mobile numbers generally start with “07” in the UK — for example, “07700 900123” when dialed locally.

 Why Should You Choose a Platform Like FreJun for Managing UK and International Calls?